bellaalo/sample-docker/README.md

 Now, you have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with your DockerHub credentials in Jenkins.
 You can now proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.

+NB : on the Docker Build & Push Satge please add your API key.

 ```groovy

 pipeline{